syedmiran-38/SL-Lab/README.md

 - The benefits and drawbacks of inline, internal, and external CSS.
 - How to manipulate dates and perform arithmetic operations in JavaScript.
 - Using prompts and alerts to interact with users and display results.
+- Creating interactive and dynamic web pages using HTML, CSS, and JavaScript.

 ## Skills Acquired